rubensworks/PhD-Thesis/content/introduction.md

 #### Knowledge Graphs

-Even though the Web has only existed for a brief window of time, it has already made a significant impact on world for the better.
+The Web has made a positive significant impact on the world.
-<span class=comment data-author=RV>some repetition here</span>
 Yet, the goal of curiosity-driven researchers is to uncover what the next steps are to improve the world *even more*.